Exercise & Muscle

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Body composition data is preliminary from Phase 2 trials (Jastreboff et al., NEJM 2023).
-Individual results vary significantly based on dose, diet, exercise, and genetics.
-Consult with a licensed healthcare provider before starting any weight loss medication.
+Body composition data referenced is preliminary from Phase 2 trials (Jastreboff et al., NEJM 2023).
+Exercise and nutritional recommendations should be individualized by a healthcare provider or registered dietitian.
+Consult with a licensed healthcare provider before starting any weight loss medication, exercise program, or supplementation regimen.

 Get Started Today